akveo/styleguide/rxjs.md

 There are some rules which are not included in `plugin:rxjs/recommended` and in our `recommended`, because they are highly specialized in dealing with a store like `ngrx`.
 We could potentially include them in an additional set of store rules.

-- Enable `no-cyclic-action'.
+- Enable `no-cyclic-action`.
 Protect against simple cyclic actions in effects.
 - Enable `no-unsafe-catch`. `catchError` in the wrong place terminates the whole observable, and this is often not the desired behavior.
-- Enable "no-unsafe-first". "first" in the wrong place terminates the whole observable, and this is often not the desired behavior.
+- Enable `no-unsafe-first`. `first` in the wrong place terminates the whole observable, and this is often not the desired behavior.
 - Enable `no-unsafe-switchmap`. `switchMap` in certain types of actions that may cause loss of data.

 ## akveo/rxjs:angular

 The rules for Angular are in another package https://github.com/cartant/eslint-plugin-rxjs-angular.

-- Enable "prefer-takeuntil".
+- Enable `prefer-takeuntil`.
 If you have subscribed, you have to unsubscribe.
 We have to override the setting `"checkDecorators" : ["Component", "Directive", "Pipe", "Service"]`.